 Also, some affiliate programs will not accept you at all, unless you have your own website.

-There is also simply no reason to not have a website now, it’s so quick to set one up – so swallow up that fear and just get your website sorted.
+There is also simply no reason to not start a website now.
+It’s so quick to set one up – so swallow up that fear and just get your website sorted.

 Let me know in the comments!